gudnuf/bolt12-prism/README.md

 If a payment to a prism member fails for whatever reason, the outlay remains unchanged.

+### Set a Binding Member Outlay

+Say you have outstanding outlays that aren't clearing for whatever reason (e.g., unreachable node in offer).
+If you know the individual, you can always remit the sats with another wallet.
+In those cases, you will want to first zeroize the outlays for that member in the binding:

+`lightning-cli prism-bindingmemberoutlayreset -k offer_id=404b719986d3f1f86cb25248e98ae2e5657bf17fe50c90afbbafcb29223c6464 member_id=81be6243-cb59-4567-b61b-c234cef23edf new_outlay_msat=0`

+Note that since we're tracking outlays, if they actually owe us money, we can set the outlay value to a negative number.
+As income events flow in, the outlay will eventually turn positive again, accounting for what they owe us.

 ### Remove a binding

 You can remove a binding by running `prism-bindingremove offer_id`.